Certain less commonly known Deductions available under Income Tax Act

 The amount of deduction under this section shall be 50% of the amount invested by a person, subject to a maximum limit of Rs.
 25,000/-

 Rs.
-1,25, 000/-.
+1,25,000/-.
 It may be noted that any money deposited in any specified scheme of LIC or any other insurer.
 The taxpayer needs to provide a certificate of disability from a medical authority in the prescribed form and manner.

 In case of expenditure made by the taxpayer for himself or any of his dependents for the medical treatment of any specified disease, the actual amount of expenditure is Rs.
 40,000/- whichever is less.
 For reference to this section, the government has specified a list of diseases, including neurological diseases like Parkinson’s syndrome, ataxia, etc. Chronic Renal Failure, AIDS, etc.

-Where a person has taken a loan for the acquisition of a house property, the deduction with respect to the interest paid on such housing loan can be claimed as a deduction.
+Where a person has taken a loan for the acquisition of a house property, the deduction concerning the interest paid on such housing loan can be claimed as a deduction.
 The maximum amount of interest which can be claimed as a deduction shall be restricted to Rs.
 1,50,000/-.
 However, this facility is not available for all kinds of house property acquired by the taxpayer.
 There are certain conditions, such as:

 • The stamp duty value of the property should be less than Rs.
 45 lakhs